owncloud-archive/documentation/admin_manual/configuration_server/harden_server.rst

 Enable HTTP Strict Transport Security
 *************************************

-While redirecting all traffic to HTTPS is already a good start it will often not completely prevent man-in-the-middle attacks for a regular user.
-Thus administrators are encouraged to set the HTTP Strict Transport Security header which will instruct browsers to not allow any connection to the ownCloud instance anymore using HTTPS and an invalid certificate warning will often not be able to get bypassed.
+While redirecting all traffic to HTTPS is good, it may not completely prevent man-in-the-middle attacks.
+Thus administrators are encouraged to set the HTTP Strict Transport Security header, which instructs browsers to not allow any connection to the ownCloud instance using HTTP, and it attempts to prevent site visitors from bypassing invalid certificate warnings.

 This can be achieved by setting the following settings within the Apache VirtualHost file: